paritytech/substrate/bin/node-template/docs/rust-setup.md

 ## Test your set-up

-Now the best way to ensure that you have successfully prepared a computer for Substrate development is to follow the steps in [our first tutorial](/tutorials/v3/create-your-first-substrate-chain).
+Now the best way to ensure that you have successfully prepared a computer for Substrate development is to follow the steps in [our first Substrate tutorial](https://docs.substrate.io/tutorials/v3/create-your-first-substrate-chain/).

 ## Troubleshooting Substrate builds

-Sometimes you can't get the [Substrate node template](https://github.com/substrate-developer-hub/substrate-node-template) to compile out of the box.
+Sometimes you can't get the Substrate node template to compile out of the box.
 Here are some tips to help you work through that.

 ### Rust configuration check